benminleung/best-link-station/README.md

     $ cd best-link-station

-Run the following command to install all required packages
+The application can run without external packages.
+However, if you would like to run tests and have eslint working, run the following command to install all required packages

     $ npm install